Ezeano-Tochukwu/Basic-Calculator/README.md

 # Basic-Calculator
-basic calculator project in using Html, CSS and Javascript
+Build a basic calculator using Html, CSS and Javascript